Testing changes on a WordPress site locally before implementing them on the live site can prevent damage.

 Step 4: Merge your wp-content and SQL database into one zipped folder

-Once your wp-content folder and the SQL database have been downloaded, the next step is to merge them both into a zip folder ready to import into Local.
+Once your wp-content folder and the SQL database have been downloaded, the next step is to merge them into a zip folder ready to import into Local.

 2. Right-click and select “send to > Compressed (zipped) folder”.

 3. For simpler recognition, change the name from wp-content.zip to wp-content-old.zip.
 Name it something recognizable so you know you are importing the zip file containing the database.